adamsmd/BibScrape/README.md

 - By default, the `url` and `doi` fields are not LaTeX escaped.
-Using BibTeX entries with these field may thus require that your LaTeX document use the Latex `url` package.
+Using BibTeX entries with these field may thus require that your LaTeX document use the `url` package.

 ## Setup

 The following setup instructions assume you are on Ubuntu.
 Modify them as needed for your platform.

 ### Dependencies